3147 Middle Country Road, Lake Grove, NY 11755

 Width of aisles: ample space throughout

-Places to sit: plenty of seating throughout
+Places to sit: seating throughout

 Type of restroom: multi-stall, handicapped-accessible, and single-occupancy, handicapped-accessible

 Baby changing station: yes

 Friendliness of staff: very friendly